 What is a Lumpectomy?

-Radiation therapy is recommended after lumpectomy to help reduce the risk of the cancer coming back (recurrence).
+Radiation therapy, given by a radiation oncologist, is recommended after a lumpectomy to help reduce the risk of breast cancer coming back (recurrence).

 Have early-stage breast cancer that hasn’t spread beyond the breast or underarm lymph nodes

-- Have one relatively small tumor
+Have one relatively small tumor

-- Prefer to keep as much natural breast tissue as possible
+Prefer to keep as much natural breast tissue as possible

 Want to avoid mastectomy and breast reconstruction

 Can commit to daily radiation treatments over a period of a few weeks

-- Preserves your breast, including its appearance and sensations
+Preserves your breast, including appearance and sensations

-- An easier and shorter recovery time
+Less invasive, which often means an easier and shorter recovery time

-- Usually, a one-day procedure that lets you return home following surgery
+Usually, a one-day procedure that lets you return home following surgery

 Preserves the potential to breastfeed